Seventh Annual Janice Pogue Lectureship in Biostatistics

 • direct more resources to promising studies?

-• direct resources away from unpromising studies (based on futility analysis)?
+• direct resources away from unpromising studies (high prob. of inefficacy or only trivial efficacy)?

 What Would You Rather Know?